William-Robert-Robertson/Ice-Cream/README.md

 ### Crunchy Stuff For Tomato
 Fine rolled oats\
 Parmesan?
 Gruyère?
 Nutmeg?

+### Marroni Sweet chestnut
+Milk\
+Maple syrup\
+Marroni - ground up with a little mik with hand blender\
+Maybe a little vanilla?

 ### Put the whole  ice cream machine in the fridge to speed it up.